 The considerable growth of the European high yield market (ex-financial, namely excluding securities issued by financial institutions) during the last years, allowed this market to be considered as an asset class in its own right, now included in the portfolio of the main institutional investors.

-European Corporate Loan
+European Leveraged Loan

 Corporate loans are often referred to as leveraged loans when initially associated with leveraged buy-out operations.
 They are floating rate instruments with a reward given by Euribor plus a spread which is the expression of the credit risk of the issuer.